The Dorothy I. Height Education Foundation Scholarship Criteria and Application

 Scholarships will be awarded on an annual basis and disbursed in August.
 Students must continue to attend classes and maintain no lower than a 2.25 grade-point average (or equivalent).

-Each scholarship awarded will be a minimum of $2,000 annually.
+Each scholarship awarded will be awarded annually.

 The application deadline is June 1, .
 The Dorothy I. Height Education Foundation® uses the postmarked date to determine mailed entries.

 Consideration will be given to renewal of scholarship providing there is an expressed financial need and the student has maintained at minimum a 2.25 grade point average over the course of the academic school year.